kunal-1320/Proxy-Switcher-Powershell/README.md

 # Proxy-Switcher-Powershell

 This PowerShell script simplifies proxy management on Windows.
-Easily enable, disable, or modify proxy settings with intuitive prompts.
-It supports single or dual proxy setups for flexibility.
-Execute with admin privileges for seamless adjustments.
-Simplify network connectivity with this efficient solution.

 **Note:** You need to specify the proxy server and port by editing the file in Notepad or another text editor.